Each month during the school year, FPES provides its member newspapers with educational resources for important holidays and observances.

 - U.S. Institute Against Human Trafficking

 Florida Severe Weather Awareness Week (Feb.
-3-7) / Statewide Tornado Drill (Feb.
-5)
+TBD) / Statewide Tornado Drill (Feb.
+TBD)

 - Florida Division of Emergency Management Florida Severe Weather Awareness Week